Batakundi: Location

 Batakundi is located in Mansehra District, Khyber Pakhtunkhwa.
+While traveling towards Babusar, the first town after Naran is Batakundi.
 It is situated along the Karakoram Highway (KKH) and is a stop for jeeps.
-It is the first destination on the Mansehra-Naran-Jalkhad-Chilas Road to Babusar Top.
+It is the first destination on the Mansehra-Naran-Jalkhad-Chilas Road to Babusar Top, and the path further leading to Lalazar and Gilgit-Baltistan.

 Tourism and activities

 People often stay at hotels in Batakundi when they are planning their trip across Babusar Top.
 Batakundi is the last town in Kaghan Valley that stays open all year.
-Most people visit the locals and take pictures and then leave.
-Many people visit the town to visit the Batakundi Waterfall.
+Many people visit the town to see the Batakundi Waterfall.
 There are many hotels and restaurants in the town.